Using Interactive (Using the Library interactively)¶

 from Gui import interactive

-Interactive relies on sympathy.api in order to produce port data such as ADAF or Table, but using sympathy.api explicitly is not required.
+Interactive relies on sympathy.api for producing port data such as ADAF or Table, but using sympathy.api explicitly is not required.

 Loading the Library¶